Mother of Nottingham victim urges city to ‘hold no hate’ at emotional vigil

 The sons of Ian Coates paid tribute to their father wearing red Nottingham Forest shirts, which all had “R.I.P Dad” printed on the back.

-One of them, James, promised support to the families of Ms O’Malley-Kumar and Mr Webber before thanking people for the “kind words” that have poured in about his father.
+One of them, James, promised support to the families of O’Malley-Kumar and Webber before thanking people for the “kind words” that have poured in about his father.

 “It feels like he’s touched a lot of hearts over the years, more than what we assumed and knew that he had, so it’s been really nice and heart-warming to see the messages and people come out and talk about how he was when they were younger and how he’s helped them,” he said.